nedrichards/octopus-agile-energy/README.md

 # Octopus Agile Energy

-This is a simple graphical user interface (GUI) application built with Python, GTK4, and LibAdwaita to track and visualize Octopus Energy's Agile electricity prices in real-time.
+This is a simple application for GNOME built to track and visualise Octopus Energy's Agile electricity prices in real-time.
 It fetches current and forecasted half-hourly prices, allowing users to quickly see the best times to use electricity.
 This is only relevant if you are based in the UK.

 * Current Price Display: Shows the real-time Agile electricity price (pence/kWh).
 * Price Level Indicators: Visually indicates whether the current price is low, medium, high, or even negative.
 * 24-Hour Price Forecast Chart: Displays a bar chart of the next 24 hours of half-hourly price data, helping users plan their energy consumption.
-* Interactive Chart: Hover over the chart bars to see exact price and time details for each half-hour period.
 * Region and Tariff Selection: Allows users to select their specific Octopus Energy region and Agile tariff code through a preferences window.
-* Local Caching: Caches API responses to reduce network requests and improve performance.
-* Modern UI: Built with GTK4 and LibAdwaita for a clean, modern look and feel.

 ## Installation

 This application can be easily built and run using Flatpak and Flatpak Builder or directly through GNOME Builder.

 Prerequisites

 Ensure you have Flatpak and Flatpak Builder installed on your system.
 Refer to the official Flatpak documentation for installation instructions specific to your distribution.